 The operation on the four smaller toes went as planned, but the work on the big toe did not.
 The surgeon admitted that he had made a mistake in his approach by placing a saw through the joint of the toe and a month after the operation, the joint had slipped out of place, had not healed properly and was not stable.

 Ian went back into hospital and the surgery was carried out again.
-Again it failed.
-The surgery left Ian with complex regional pain syndrome (a stronger than normal reaction of the body to injury or surgery resulting insevere pain and sensitivity, which can be continuous and debilitating) – his foot and leg remains intensely painful and he can only walk a few yards with a walking stick.
-He had to give up work as a result and is restricted to the downstairs of his home.
+It failed again and left Ian with complex regional pain syndrome (CRPS), a stronger than normal reaction of the body to injury or surgery resulting in severe pain and sensitivity, which can be continuous and debilitating.
+His foot and leg are intensely painful and he can only walk a few yards with a walking stick.
+He had to give up work as a result and is restricted to the ground floor of his home.

 With Ally Taft’s help, Ian pursued complaints of negligence against Wye Valley Hospitals NHS Trust.
 The Trust admitted that the first surgery had been negligently carried out, that it had caused damage to Ian’s big toe and that the negligence caused his regional pain syndrome.

-“Ian was very angry about the problems this surgery caused.
-If he had had a chance to discuss the big toe operation fully, and ensure that the surgeon was satisfied that it was both necessary and was properly planned, the outcome could have been very different.
+Ally, a medical negligence expert, said: “Ian was very angry about the problems this surgery caused.
+If he had had a chance to discuss the big toe operation fully and ensure that the surgeon was satisfied that it was both necessary and was properly planned, the outcome could have been very different.

-The damages will ensure financial stability for Ian and ensure he can remain in his family home, which was at risk with his inability to work.
+The settlement of £415,000 will ensure financial stability for Ian and ensure he can remain in his family home, which was at risk with his inability to work.